 Utilizing McAfee Embedded Control within MFPs, the execution of unauthorized applications like malware can be blocked through intelligent whitelisting.

-It’s important to implement security measures that allow only known, approved firmware and applications to run on the device, as well as prohibit tampering with firmware and applications.
+It’s essential to implement security measures that allow only known, approved firmware and applications to run on the device and prohibit tampering with firmware and applications.

 Requirements for passwords, such as expiration period, lockout time, and complexity should also be put in place.